mathmca/udemy_analysis/README.md

 ### Predictive Analysis

 After published some content in the platform, how creators may adjust their price?
-As time pass, new contents are being created, which means there are a broad range of new courses to choose.
-How can we create a more competitive enviroment?
-How can we help the content creators to adjust their prices more effectively?
-And what the benefits for them, their clients and udemy itself?
+As time pass, new contents are being created, which means there are a broad range of new courses to choose. **How can we create a more competitive enviroment?** **How can we help the content creators to adjust their prices more effectively?** **And what the benefits for them, their clients and udemy itself?**

+---
-*Our objective here is to predict the price for a course based on similar courses, creating a competitive environment.* Thus, the content creator will be able to compare his price with the "market price" (the benchmark)* - since the model is based on market prices (creating a scenario that we are receiving data daily) -.
-This is going to help them to adjust their prices based on their competitors, optimizing their sales.
+Our objective here is to predict the price for a course based on similar courses, creating a competitive environment.
+Thus, the content creator will be able to compare his price with the "market price" (the benchmark) - since the model is based on market prices (creating a scenario that we are receiving data daily) -. *This is going to help them to adjust their prices based on their competitors, optimizing their sales.*

+---
 **Benefits:**

-- Sales optimizer: Knwoing the fair price, individuals might try competitive strategies such as lowering their prices to catch more costumers and achieve higher profits (scaling by sales);
+1. Sales optimizer: Knwoing the fair price, individuals are able to try competitive strategies such as lowering their prices to catch more costumers and achieve higher profits (scaling by sales);
-- Quality Booster: A more competitive environment tends to increase the quality of the contents that are posted.
-That creates better contents, increasing the likelihood - of new buys by the same client as well as new clients;
+2. Quality Booster: A more competitive environment tends to increase the quality of the contents that are posted.
+That creates better contents, increasing the likelihood of new buys by the same client as well as new clients;
-- Greater the sales, greater the revenue: Optimize the content market is equivalent to optimize the revenue.
+3. Greater the sales, greater the revenue: Optimize the content market is equivalent to optimize the revenue.